hyperledger/bevel/docs/source/operations/upgrade_fabricnetwork_1.4.x_2.2.2.md

 ![](./../_static/upgrade_channel.png)

-As discussed earlier, the operator should have access to all the kubernetes clusters, these steps may require the operator to sign and update the configuration transactions to upgrade the capabilities.
+As discussed earlier, the operator should have access to all the kubernetes clusters.
 It is an assumption that operator has one network.yaml file which consists of all participating organizations such as peers and orderers.
-If that is not the case the operator has to pass extra parameter to execute the script for each step of capability upgrade and get it signed from required organization(s) before moving to next step.

 The following are the steps: